Curated by Jack Pierson

 September 6 - October 13, 2007

-Born in Brooklyn, New York in 1927, Phyllis Goldberg now works and lives in New York City.
-She began to make art some years after receiving a BA in art history from Brooklyn College in 1967.
+Born in Brooklyn, New York in 1927, Phyllis Goldberg has been working as painter since the late 1980s.
+Goldberg received her BA in art history from Brooklyn College and studied with Leo Manso at NY’s Art Students League.
+She began to paint at age sixty, and has been subsequently awarded numerous grants, awards and exhibitions.
 Her work has been exhibited in solo shows in Vermont and in numerous group shows in New York City.
 She was a fellow at the following residencies: Yaddo, the Ragdale Foundation, the Virginia Center for the Creative Arts and the Millay Colony for the Arts.
 She received grants in 2000 and 2003 from the Pollack-Krasner Foundation and in 1999 she was awarded a studio for one year in lower Manhattan by The Space Program of The Marie Walsh Sharpe Art Foundation.

-by Jack Pierson
+By Jack Pierson